-The Esri arcgis-portal-ha-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades two Amazon Elastic Compute Cloud (EC2) instances with Portal for ArcGIS 10.9 installed, which were created using the template described in Deploy Portal for ArcGIS on two machines for high availability using CloudFormation.
+The Esri arcgis-portal-ha-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades two Amazon Elastic Compute Cloud (EC2) instances with Portal for ArcGIS 10.9 or 10.9.1 installed, which were created using the template described in Deploy Portal for ArcGIS on two machines for high availability using CloudFormation.

 The arcgis-portal-ha-upgrade.template.json template upgrades the following products configured on two identical EC2 instances: